vkakerbeck/tbp.monty/docs/how-monty-works/open-questions.md

 description: Below is a simple outline of some of the open questions that we are currently exploring.
 ---

 For more details, we also encourage checking out our [Future Work Roadmap](../future-work/project-roadmap.md) and related sections, where we go into some possible approaches to these questions.
+For a more detailed overview of open questions and our thoughts around them, see [this Excalidraw board](https://link.excalidraw.com/readonly/9iANwzrO9EdPxJpCE5LS).

+For in depth discussions of many of these questions, see the brainstorming videos on [our YouTube channel](https://www.youtube.com/@thousandbrainsproject).

 # Learning Modules/Modeling

-## Object Behaviors

-- How are object behaviors represented?
-- How are they recognized?

 ## Object Models
 - Where do we have a model of general physics?
 Can every LM learn the basic physics necessary for the objects it models (e.g. fluid-like behavior in some, cloth-like behavior in others)?
 Or are some LMs more specialized for this?

-## Object Transformations

-- How are they represented?
-- How are they recognized?

 ## Scale